 Sexually transmitted diseases affect more than 2 million women every year.
 This number can only be tallied by the number of women who are treated or diagnosed with a sexually transmitted disease making the real number more than likely far greater than that 2 million.
 A sexually transmitted disease is not only hard on mom’s body, but the baby's as well.

 Many women have little or no knowledge of their positive STD status until after they are pregnant.
-The normal testing that is prescribed during the weeks of gestation often include a series of tests for sexually transmitted diseases.
-The obstetrician will test for sexually transmitted diseases due to the fact that in some cases the infection may pass to the baby and possibly cause the fetus to be stillborn or self abort.
+The normal testing that is prescribed during the weeks of gestation often includes a series of tests for sexually transmitted diseases.
+The obstetrician will test for sexually transmitted diseases due to the fact that in some cases the infection may pass to the baby and possibly cause the fetus to be stillborn or self-abort.

-For a mother-to-be, early onset labor, early water (membranes around baby) breakage and infection of the uterus may hinder the pregnancy.
+For a mother-to-be, early-onset labor, early water (membranes around the baby) breakage and infection of the uterus may hinder the pregnancy.
 Moreover, if the sexually transmitted disease is left untreated it can lead to further health problems for mom.
-Untreated sexually transmitted diseases can progress to cervical cancer, pelvic cancers, chronic hepatitis, cirrhosis of the liver.
+Untreated sexually transmitted diseases can progress to cervical cancer, pelvic cancers, chronic hepatitis, or cirrhosis of the liver.

-Luckily for mom, if the sexually transmitted disease is caused by a bacteria, an antibiotic can be given during the pregnancy clearing up the infection and helping to prevent any harmful effects on baby either in-utero or during the birthing process.
+Luckily for mom, if the sexually transmitted disease is caused by a bacteria, an antibiotic can be given during the pregnancy to clear up the infection and help to prevent any harmful effects on the baby either in-utero or during the birthing process.

 Reducing the chances of contracting an STD is the best choice for all women of child-bearing age.
 The use of condoms or the maintenance of a monogamous relationship will often lessen the chances of contracting an STD.